AIShelf

 Can I store code examples in my registry?

 Yes!
-Use Markdown code blocks (.md files) to include code examples safely.
-Don't upload actual .js, .py, or other executable files.
+For prompts, rules, and workflows, use Markdown code blocks (.md files) to include code examples safely.
+For skills, you can include actual script files in the skill folder.
 For example:

 # Python Testing Workflow